-If you're setting up a nursery in anticipation of a new arrival, or want to brighten one up for the baby, we have a few framing tips to help your create the right environment for your little ones.
+If you're setting up a nursery in anticipation of a new arrival, or want to brighten one up for the baby, we have a few custom framing tips to help your create the right environment for your little ones.

 An infant's vision is quite limited in their first year, and they are best able to perceive simple, bold patterns with high contrast.
 Black & white toys and books support visual development, allowing them to experience different patterns and develop their ability to focus attention.